Circle line party: May 2008 party

 On 7 May 2008, the newly elected Mayor of London Boris Johnson announced that the drinking of alcohol would be banned on all public transport services run by Transport for London from 1 June.
-A man called Robbie Knox then thought up the idea of a Circle line party to be held at the end of the month to celebrate the last night of legal drinking on the London Underground, and spread the idea on the social networking website Facebook.
+Three independent Facebook groups were set up to organise another Circle line party to celebrate the last night of legal drinking on the London Underground, who quickly merged into one event called "Last Orders On The Underground".
 The plan quickly received media attention and was mentioned in several newspapers.

 On 31 May, the night itself, thousands of people attended, the largest Circle line party ever.
 Some dressed in costumes ranging from 1920s prohibition figures to Boris Johnson himself.
 The line was suspended after several trains were damaged during the party, and a number of London Underground staff and police officers were assaulted.
 Seventeen people were arrested due to disorderly behaviour and six tube stations were closed as they became overcrowded.